D. Y. Patil

-Dnyandeo Yashwantrao Patil (born 22 October 1935) is a former Indian politician, best known as the governor of Bihar, West Bengal and Tripura.
+Dnyandeo Yashwantrao Patil (22 October 1935 – 4 August 2026) was an Indian politician who served as the Governor of Bihar, West Bengal and Tripura.
 He was a leader of the Indian National Congress from Maharashtra state.
 He received the Padma Shri award in 1991 for social work.
 On 24 December 2018, he joined the Nationalist Congress Party.

 Early life

-He was born at Ambap village in the present-day Kolhapur district, Bombay state.
+Patil was born at Ambap village in the present-day Kolhapur district.

-Educational institutions
+Educational institutions founded

 A number of educational institutions were founded by him, which include: